PromtEngineer/localGPT/README.md

    - Make sure you have a model_id selected.
 For example -> model_id = `"TheBloke/wizardLM-7B-GPTQ"`
    - You will also need its model basename file selected.
 For example -> `model_basename = "wizardLM-7B-GPTQ-4bit.compat.no-act-order.safetensors"`
-   - If you go to its HuggingFace [Site] (https://huggingface.co/TheBloke/wizardLM-7B-GPTQ) and go to "Files and versions" you will notice a model file that ends with a .safetensors extension.
+   - If you go to its HuggingFace [repo](https://huggingface.co/TheBloke/wizardLM-7B-GPTQ) and go to "Files and versions" you will notice a model file that ends with a .safetensors extension.
    - Any model files that contain no-act-order or .safetensors extensions will be run with the following code where the `# load the LLM for generating Natural Language responses` comment is found.
    - `model_id = "TheBloke/WizardLM-7B-uncensored-GPTQ"`